fmpwizard/blog/content/post/i_hate_my_mother_maybe_i_ll_love_my_mother.md

 will continue to interact for many more lives.

 I can feel my heart slowly healing.
 There is a lot of work left to do, but I see the path clearly now.
-I'm grateful for the support I have, my [wife](https://dr.hayleybauman.com/), our kids, our cats and our [mentor](https://www.instagram.com/faunaspeak/).
+I'm grateful for the support I have, my [wife](https://dr.hayleybauman.com/), our kids and our cats.

 Until next time.